MuertoGB/SMCTool/README.md

 *Currently, a full list of SMC boot compatibility between boards has not been established.
 I recommend you keep the board years as close as possible when taking a donor SMC from a non-matching board, otherwise the machine may not power on.

 It has come to my attention SMCTool may not like some USB memory sticks, I use SanDisk SDCZ50 USB 2.0 without issue.
 Possibly an issue with UEFI, I don't know, yet.
+Also, removing the system storage drive is necessary in most cases, otherwise 'startup.nsh' may not run.

 💡 This project is based on the work from  [logi.wiki](https://logi.wiki/index.php?title=SMC_flashing).\
 🎥 SMC Tool tested by Paul L Daniels on [YouTube](https://www.youtube.com/watch?v=q8LEh8C4iYo).